 where

-M1 = molarity of standard calcium solution, and
+M1 = molarity of standard calcium solution; and

-V1 = volume in ml of EDTA solution used for titration.
+V1 = volume, in ml, of EDTA solution used for titration.

 A-2.2.2 Weigh accurately about 1 g of the material, previously dried at 300 °C and dissolve in 100 ml of water in a volumetric flask.
 Take 10 ml of this solution in a conical flask.
 Add 20 ml of water, about 0.5 g of Patton and Reeders' indicator and 25 ml of ammonium hydroxide ammonium chloride buffer solution.
 Heat to 40 °C to 50 °C and titrate with standard EDTA solution, maintaining the temperature between 40 °C and 50 °C, until the colour changes from wine red to distinct blue.